EasyOnHard/easyonhard.github.io/content/Projects/Garden Journal/Garden Journal.md

 %% Leaf Shape Sketch %%

 Tomatoes are one of the easiest and best vegetables that you can grow.
 They are pretty much plant and harvest and they don't require much pruning, if any.
+Do be aware of deer, though.

 There are many varieties of tomatoes, and each one has different behaviors.
 Most benefit from a cage/trellis and good soil.
 They are most often divided into two groups: